-We can do that; it's our platinum package.
-Do keep in mind that "just needs editing" can mean a myriad of different things.
+We can do that but do keep in mind that "just needs editing" can mean a myriad of different things.
 Most manuscripts need substantial work to be published at a level that make them indistinguishable from traditional publishing.
-We cannot publish any book under our imprint unless it meets our standards but you can always purchase our gold package—where we do your layout, cover and launch but it is published under your own imprint.
+We cannot publish any book under our imprint unless it meets our standards but you can always purchase our basic package (details at the bottom of this page) —where we do your layout, cover and launch but your book is published under your own imprint.

 No, unless there's a reason you'd like us to share a byline.
 The book is by you; we are just extracting it from you and putting it in its best possible form.

 You will keep all proceeds from the book but please keep in mind that few make money from book sales.
 The money comes from what you can do with the book to leverage your career.
 To set expectations, know this: when one of our authors appeared on a major national morning show, reached out to his social media (a reach of 700k+) and had the book featured on a number of different mainstream outlets, he sold 1000 books—and that was considered excellent!
 Though he only made a few thousand dollars from book sales, the new clients he attracted as a result of the book and media appearance made him hundreds of thousands of dollars.

 We can but rest assured we are not out to steal anyone's ideas; as writers, we can barely keep up with our own!
 And please keep in mind that since you'll be publishing this book, it will soon be accessible to everyone.
 But if our signing an NDA is important to you, we absolutely will!